-(*Order needs to be placed before 1 PM.
-For further details, send a text message to 1-888-946-3329. ^Select pickup at checkout when placing your online order.)
+(**Needs to be placed before 1 PM. ^^Select pickup at checkout when placing your online order.)

 "Although access has increased, the wine world is still molded to homogenization trends of the post-phylloxera era.
 According to the International Organisation of Vine and Wine, there exist an approximate 10,000 grape varieties, 6,000 belonging to the fine wine species Vitis vinifera.
 Among them, a mere 13 grapes constitute over one-third of the global vineyard space, and 33 make up more than half.
 But those 9,967 other grape varieties sure have been noisy of late.
 Where have they come from?
 Where are they going?
 And why should we care?...